aholstenson/miio/docs/devices/README.md

 `yeelink.light.lamp1`     | `light`           | `power`, `color:temperature`                        | No         | Good      |
 `yeelink.light.mono1`     | `light`           | `power`, `color:temperature`                        | No         | Good      |
 `yeelink.light.color1`    | `light`           | `power`, `color:temperature`, `color:full`          | No         | Untested  | Setting colors has not been tested.

-## Finding devices on your network

-In certain cases your device might not be listed under models but still be a miIO-device, for example if it's a new device or something that no one using the library has tested yet.

-The command line application can help with discovery of devices.
-Get started by install the command line application:

-`npm install -g miio`

-Run the app in discovery mode to list devices on your network:

-`miio --discover`

-This will start outputting all of the devices found, with their address, identifiers, models and tokens (if found).
-If your device can be supported it will show up in this list.

-If the device shows up feel free to open an issue about supporting the device.
-Be sure to include the name of the device model and the model id output by the discover command.

 ## Generic devices